catenarytransit/catenary-backend/readme.md

 - **Aspen**: Processing of realtime data and dynamic insertion into other engines
 - **Spruce**: API server for frontend to perform queries

+The kubernetes configuration is generated using Helm templates.
+See Helm's documentation for further information on that.

+The code is heavily commented, go to each folder in src for more information.

 ## Install Dependencies

 ```bash